zbynekdrlik/obs-yt-player/docs/FOLDER_BASED_INSTANCES.md

 This will:
 1. Copy `yt-player-main/` to `yt-player-worship/`
-2. Rename `ytplay.py` to `ytworship.py`
+2. Rename `ytplay.py` to `worship.py`
-3. Rename `ytplay_modules/` to `ytworship_modules/`
+3. Rename `ytplay_modules/` to `worship_modules/`
-4. Update all imports automatically
+4. Clean the cache directory
-5. Clean the cache directory
+5. Display setup instructions

-6. Display setup instructions
+**Note:** The batch file no longer updates imports because the dynamic import system handles this automatically!

 ### Manual Setup (Advanced Users)